 Here is a list of items you will need:

-Ok now you are set to start cleaning your bearings.
+Ok now you are set to start cleaning your skate bearings.

-Step 1) Start taking your wheels of your skates or blades.
+Step 1) Start by taking your wheels off your skates or blades.

 Step 5) Now close the bottle and start shaking it for about a minute.
 Then leave it a little moment then start shaking the bottle for another minute or so.

-Step 6) Take the small funnel a into the other Gatorade bottle and empty the bearing and Kerosene into the funnel.
+Step 6) Take the small funnel and place into the other Gatorade bottle and empty the bearing and Kerosene into the funnel.

 Step 7) Repeat step 4 to 6 until the Kerosene is more or less clear after you have finished step 5.